f-heeger/two_marker_metabarcoding/README.md

 4. **forward_primer**: the sequence of your forward amplification primer
 5. **reverse_primer**: the sequence of your reverse amplification primer

+# Configuration

+The config file also contains optional configurations, which can be used to change the behavior of the pipeline.

+* **conflictBehavior** This parameter defines what the pipeline will do if the 5.8S and ITS2 classifications differ from each other.
+There are three possible values:
+  1. `mark`: The conflict is marked in the classification with an entry of the form: <ITS classification>|<5.8S classification>
+  2. `5.8S`: Use the 5.8S classification and ignore the ITS classification
+  3. `ITS`: Use the ITS2 classification and ignore the 5.8S classification

 # Running the pipeline

 * Open a terminal and navigate to your working directory.